workcmtiayon-arch/task_manager/README.md

 * Structure a Django project using multiple applications
 * Improve backend security practices
 * Understand how Django handles requests, forms, sessions, authentication and database queries
+* Understand and implement background/asynchronous processing with Celery and Redis
+* Understand and implement scheduled/periodic tasks with Celery Beat

 ## Core Architecture